 The Spleen energetic organ system contributes to fluid metabolism in Chinese medicine, as the Spleen oversees the ‘transportation and transformation’ of fluids.
 If Spleen Qi Deficiency is present, Internal Dampness can accumulate in the tissue and contribute to cellulite.

 Chronic stress can contribute to Liver Qi Stagnation, and Liver Qi Stagnation can amplify uptight feelings of stress.
 As mentioned above, hormonal catecholamines are partially responsible for the development of cellulite and are more abundant with chronic stress.
 Certainly learning breathing techniques and practicing meditation will help to manage stress.

 While proper lifestyle practices are always a good idea for sustainable health, cellulite is not definitively attributed to obesity or lack of exercise.
 Cellulite is thought to have a connection to genetic disposition and water metabolism.
 In Chinese medicine, many disease processes are attributed, at least partly, to Qi stagnation; this is when the vital energy in your body is not moving and causes pain or disease.
 Toxins accumulating in body tissue are one common cause of Qi stagnation.
-Qi animates us and insures that blood and body fluids flow freely throughout our bodies.
+Qi animates us and ensures that blood and body fluids flow freely throughout our bodies.

 The effects of grapefruit on weight and insulin resistance: relationship to the metabolic syndrome.
 Fujioka K1, Greenway F, Sheard J, Ying Y.Journal of Medicinal Food.
 2006 Spring;9(1):49-54.